hitoshi-watase/sercrod/docs/reference/directives/post.md

 #### Notes

 - `*post` and `n-post` are exact aliases.
 Only one should be used per element.
-- `*post` is only handled on regular elements inside a Nablla host.
+- `*post` is only handled on regular elements inside a Sercrod host.
 It does not have special host level behavior.
 - The `*post` attribute is treated as a literal string.
 There is no expression expansion or base URL resolution.
 - The response is always treated as successful from a data perspective as long as it can be read:
-  - HTTP status codes other than 2xx still result in a `nablla-post-done` event.
+  - HTTP status codes other than 2xx still result in a `sercrod-post-done` event.
   - If you need application level error handling, use the status code in that event.
 - The writeback rule follows the same design as `*fetch`:
   - `:prop` writes into `data[prop]` or `data[base][key]` for bracket syntax.